sr99622/avio/docs/source/sample.rst

 paper Yolo v4 just change width= and height= parameters in yolov4.cfg file and use the same yolov4.weights file for all cases:

-The arguments to the --darknet directory tell the python callback where to find the model and its cfg file.
+The arguments to the --darknet directive tell the python callback where to find the model and its cfg file.
 There is an additional parameter that the callback accepts that will create a database that will store the results of the detections.
 This can be useful if you want to try different actions with the results of the detections without having to re-run the detector.